 Since he was unable to actually visit the Futuro Achim took a ferry across the river and then walked to a position on the far bank of the river opposite the Futuro from where he was able to take some nice photographs.
 The Futuro appeared to be in relatively good shape.
 At the time the Futuro was partially covered; perhaps to get in ready for the winter or maybe in preparation for renovations.
 During the time Achim was there a man starting working on positioning the cover as seen in one of the photographs.

-As a result of this information from Achim I have revised the address information for the Futuro; it seems the correct address is Nalepastraße 18-50, 12459, Berlin, Germany.
+As a result of this information from Achim we have revised the address information for the Futuro; it seems the correct address is Nalepastraße 18-50, 12459, Berlin, Germany.

 Many thanks for sharing your information and photographs Achim.

 Google Translate is a great tool but even with that it is not always easy to accurately interpret websites in languages you do not speak.
-In this case Achim Breiling, who does speak the language, sent me some information about the show.
-Achim tells me that:
+In this case Achim Breiling, who does speak the language, sent us some information about the show.
+Achim tells us that:

 "(the show) is a kind of history program for children and features a boy whose grandfather has invented a time machine.
 In each episode they transport some historic person into the present.
 They ask him questions, show him the future and then we are told many things about this person and (his) time."